MischaU8/yumyum/exercises/modeling-exercise-51_wldB9HG2Si8.md

-single solid select these faces and use the hollow solid tool to create a shell solid add Phillips to all edges and you're all set
+single solid select these faces and use the hollow solid tool to create a shell solid add fillets to all edges and you're all set